Espar-RodBar/TaskMasterCalendar/README.md

 ## Optimizations

 - Refact task controller: some duplication code.
-- Add an email and the use of difficult password, with the se a server side validator for the input data.
+- Add an email and the use of difficult password, with a server side validator for the input data.
 - Add a reset password function.
 - Add a user panel, with all the task, and some configuration options.
 - The app only shows the task from the signed user.
 A nice feature to add can be to make some task private or public,